 We use this internal review to determine each application's consistency with the purposes of NAPA, all relevant statutory and regulatory requirements, and the NOFO requirements.

 ANA has a preference for funding projects that:

-- · Are community-driven. - Reflect a strong relationship between planned activities and intended results. - Demonstrate a realistic action plan for sustainability. - Promote social and economic self-sufficiency in emerging, unserved, or underserved Native communities.
+- · Are community driven. - Reflect a strong relationship between planned activities and intended results. - Demonstrate a realistic action plan for sustainability. - Promote social and economic self-sufficiency in Native communities.

 Risk review